mfornet/caide-docker/Readme.md

     docker build . -t caide-docker
     ```

-3. Subsequently you will need to invoke the python script `caide.py`.
-Optionally you can add it to your path.
+3. All interaction is done by the python script `caide.py`.
+To ease the execution add this script to the path with the command:

     ```bash
     sudo ln -s (pwd)/caide.py /usr/local/bin/caide-docker
     ```

+You are ready to go.
+Use `caide-docker --help` to see the options.

-## Create submission
+## Usage

 In the example folder try: